W[1]-hardness of some domination-like problems parameterized by tree-width: Proof of Theorem : 1 -hardness of

-For each original-vertex $v \in I(G)$, we add a (non-selectable) vertex $v'$ linked to $v$ and to each edge-vertex $e \in N_I(v)$, $q_0 - 2$ independent \emph{forced} vertices linked to $v'$, and an extra \emph{forced} vertex linked to $v'$ with $\gapp(1,0)$ independent \emph{forced} neighbors and to a clique with $\min \si$ vertices.
+For each original-vertex $v \in I(G)$, we add to $H$ one \gadgetname{domination} gadget~\gadget{D}{v}.
+This gadget ensures that an original-vertex of $I(G)$ is either selected, or it has at least one selected neighbor in $I(G)$, \ie, the selected original- and edge-vertices form a dominating set of $I(G)$.
+The gadget is constructed as follows (see Figure~\ref{fig:gadget_D}): given an original-vertex $v \in I(G)$, we add a non-choosable vertex $v'$ linked to $v$ and to each edge-vertex $e \in N_I(v)$, $q_0 - 2$ independent preselected vertices linked to $v'$, and an extra forced vertex $v''$ linked to $v'$ with $\gapp(1,\si_{\min}) - \si_{\min}$ independent preselected neighbors and to a clique with $\si_{\min}$ vertices.

+\begin{lemma} If $H$ admits a \SR-dominating set with preselected vertices, then either the original-vertex $v$ is selected, or at least one of its edge-neighbors is selected. \end{lemma} \begin{proof} Suppose $H$ admits a \SR-dominating set with preselected vertices.

+The forced vertex $v''$ has $\gapp(1,\si_{\min})$ forced and preselected neighbors, and its only other neighbor is $v'$.
+Hence $v'$ cannot be selected, as otherwise $v''$ would have $\gapp(1,\si_{\min}) + 1 \notin \si$ selected neighbors and hence will not be satisfied, which would contradict the fact that $H$ admits a \SR-dominating set with preselected vertices.

+Now notice that $v'$ has $q_0 - 1$ preselected and forced neighbors: $q_0 - 2$ preselected neighbors, and one more forced neighbor $v''$.
+Recall that $q_0 - 1 \notin \rh$.
+Hence, it must have at least one more selected neighbor in order for $v'$ to be satisfied, and this neighbor cannot be $v''$ as proved before; its only other selectable neighbors are $v$, and the edge-neighbors of $v$ to which $v'$ is adjacent.
+So either $v$ must be selected, or at least one of these edge-neighbors must be selected. \end{proof}